VictoriaMetrics/VictoriaMetrics/docs/README.md

     datacenter: dc-123
 ```

-This instructs Prometheus to add `datacenter=dc-123` label to each time series sent to remote storage.
+This instructs Prometheus to add `datacenter=dc-123` label to each sample before sending it to remote storage.
 The label name can be arbitrary - `datacenter` is just an example.
 The label value must be unique
-across Prometheus instances, so those time series may be filtered and grouped by this label.
+across Prometheus instances, so time series could be filtered and grouped by this label.

-For highly loaded Prometheus instances (400k+ samples per second) the following tuning may be applied:
+For highly loaded Prometheus instances (200k+ samples per second) the following tuning may be applied:

 ```yaml
 remote_write: